sddhrthsarkar108/automated-integration-test/README.md

 - Analysis is based on static code examination, not runtime behavior
 - Complex language constructs might not be correctly analyzed
 - Dynamic method calls (reflection, lambdas) are not fully supported

+### Additional Documentation

+For more detailed information about the code flow analyzer, see the `CALL-FLOW-ANALYZER-GUIDE.md` file in the project root.